peterbonnesoeur/Neetcode150/README.md

 - 69-permutations
 - 70=subset-2 -> really tricky as the rule of the exercise are arguably wrong...

+# Heap
+- 63 - Cooling down ->We need to see the heaps there...
+- 64 - Kth_largest
+- 66 - FindMedian -> Heaps obvious but try to redo all computation on paper pls

 # Graphs
 - 76-Visited_island